ebinbellini/ebin-bubbl/README.md

 You can configure the color scheme by editing the COLOR section of the config.h file.
 You can also add new icons in the ICONS section.

-You *must* change the path to the icon directory by editing the config.h file.
-I might try to fix this in the future by embedding the icons in the executable somehow.